 1989 and the beginning of the 1990s were key moments for civil society and citizen movements.
 Monday demonstrations, peace prayers, round tables, kitchens sit-ins, chains of people seem to remind us of these times of transformation.
 But what about civil disobedience, activism and political participation today?
 Young committed people from Berlin and Russia give practical insights into their work and show how each and everyone can stand up for freedom and rights in 2019.

 I. Fight for your rights.
 DIY lab (with Verena Spilker, LGBT activist, artist, writer, Berlin)

 II.
 Whom belongs the public space?
 (With Anton Valkovsky, curator, art historian, Wolgograd-Berlin)

 III.
 Activism 2019 – where does it start?
 What is actionism?
 (With Daria Yakovleva, activist, Феминитив, Kaliningrad, and Stefan Werner, Volksinitiative Klimanotstand Berlin)

 Installation and talk (with Daria Yakovleva, activist, feminist, Kaliningrad, and Marina Alexandra Mantay, EU representative of the District Mitte, Berlin)

 Born in the turn of the year, they shape society, politics, media and culture in various regions of Europe today.
 We want to get to know the 1989 generation better and ask about their roots, limits, dreams, fears and visions.

 Sound- and audio installations

-TRAVELLING IN SPACE AND TIME
+TRAVELLING IN TIME.

 "MAPPING MEMORIES" WORKSHOP AT THE RED SQUARE FESTIVAL IN BERLIN